 Warranty is an interesting element to judge the best composite decking supplier by.

 On the surface, you’re just comparing numbers right?
 The higher the number the better the warranty?
 Unfortunately, it’s not that simple.
 Can you understand the fine-print?
 Can the company explain it when you call them?
 And does the brand have a reputation to back their product when things don’t go quite to plan?

-What’s the point of having a lifetime guarantee or 30+ year warranty when the company has just started or their composite timber decking boards have been involved in multiple class-actions overseas?
+What’s the point of having a lifetime guarantee or 30+ year warranty when the company is nowhere to be found in a few years’ time?